Multivariate binary probability distribution in the Grassmann formalism: Introduction

 In this paper, we propose a probability distribution that models multivariate binary variables.
-The difficulty with the existing method of the multivariate binary probability distribution stems from the fact that binary variables are represented by discrete dummy variables, which complicates analytical calculations due to summation over states.
-Using the Grassmann variable, an anti-commuting number, we rewrite the summation over all possible states by integral of the Grassmann variable.
-The resulting model resolves the problem in the conventional multivariate Bernoulli distribution that summation over states can not be calculated analytically.
+To formulate the binary probability distribution, we use Grassmann numbers, anticommuting numbers.
+Our model is based on the assumption that the summation over dummy variables can be replaced by the integration of Grassmann numbers.
+The resulting model resolves the problem in the conventional multivariate Bernoulli distribution that summation over states cannot be calculated analytically.
+The joint probability distribution is expressed as principal minors of the parameter matrix, which is a matrix analogous to the inverse covariance matrix in the multivariate Gaussian distribution.

 This paper is organized as follows.
-In Sec.~\ref{sec: method}, we propose a method for the multivariate binary probability distribution using the Grassmann variables.
-Various properties of our distribution, such as the marginal and conditional distributions and correlatedness and statistical independence are investigated.
-In Sec.~\ref{sec: numerical}, we validate our method numerically using synthetic datasets of correlated binary variables.
-The consistency and asymptotic normality of the sampling distribution of various statistics and estimates are investigated.
-Sec.~\ref{sec: conclusion} is devoted to conclusions.
-We use popular notation in matrix theory.
-For a $p \times p$ matrix $A$, $A[\eta]$ denotes the principal submatrix of $A$ with rows and columns out of a subset $\eta \subseteq \{1, 2, ..., p\}$.
+In Sec.~\ref{sec: proposed_method}, we summarize the proposed probability distribution.
+We also numerically verify that the distribution works in practice by demonstrating the sampling distributions of statistics.
+In Sec.~\ref{sec: grassmann}, we derive the distribution using Grassmann numbers.
+Readers who are interested in the application of the model rather than the theoretical background can safely skip this section.
+In Sec.~\ref{sec: parameter_estimation}, we discuss a parameter estimation procedure from observed datasets and investigate the sampling distribution of maximum likelihood estimates using synthetic datasets of correlated binary variables.
+Section~\ref{sec: conclusion} is devoted to conclusions.